pierd/pierd.github.io/_posts/2019-02-17-yuval-noah-harari-homo-deus-a-brief-history-of-tomorrow.md

 ---

-> 1. Are organisms really just algorithms, and is life really just data processing?
+> 1. Are organisms really just algorithms, and is life really just data processing?<br/>
-> 2. What's more valuable - intelligence or consciousness?
+> 2. What's more valuable - intelligence or consciousness?<br/>
 > 3. What will happen to society, politics and daily life when non-conscious but highly intelligent algorithms know us better than we know ourselves?
 > - *Chapter 11 - The Data Religion*